Masterb1234/obsidian-post-webhook/README.md

 The plugin automatically:
 - Detects attachments referenced in your notes using the `![[filename]]` syntax
 - Reads the attachment files
-- Converts them to base64
+- Converts them to Base64
-- Includes them in the webhook payload
+- Includes them in the Webhook payload
 - Supports images and other file types

 ## License

 MIT License - feel free to use this plugin in any way you'd like.

-## Support

-If you encounter any issues or have feature requests, please file them in the GitHub issues section.

 ---